 The proposed M1-1A/R7-3 district would be mapped in a MIH area.
-The paired district would permit residential uses of all types up to a FAR of 6.0, and community facility uses up to a maximum FAR of 5.0.
+The paired district would permit residential uses of all types up to a FAR of 6.0, commercial and manufacturing uses up to a maximum of 2.0, and community facility uses up to a maximum FAR of 5.0.
 Under such paired district, a maximum base height of 85 feet and total building height of 185 feet would be permitted.
 Off-street parking would be required for 50 percent of dwelling units in the building.
-Other use and bulk regulations for commercial or manufacturing uses would follow the provisions of the proposed M1-1A district, which would be established in the special purpose district.